youngroma/LinkHive/README.md

-# LinkHive Backend API
+# ReferralkHive Backend API Documentation

 ## Overview

-This backend API provides user registration, login, and referral system functionalities for a platform similar to Linktr.ee or Bento.me.
-It is built using Django Rest Framework (DRF), leveraging JWT for authentication, and includes various features like password reset, referral system, and rate limiting.
+This backend API is designed to offer essential user management functionalities, including user registration, login, and a comprehensive referral system.
+It is developed using Django Rest Framework (DRF) with JWT (JSON Web Token) authentication for secure user sessions.
+The platform offers several key features, such as password recovery, a reward-based referral system, and rate limiting, creating an engaging and interactive user experience

 ## Features